IPS3-DB02/FrontEnd-Volunteer/README.md

 - There are no known defects or critical issues related to the user story or feature.
 - The code is ready for deployment to the production environment.

-## User Stories
+## Components

+In NextJs, we use components because we don't want to write code twice.
+When we can reuse code, we will with components.

-### User Story 1
+## User Story

 **As a potential volunteer, I want to see an overview of non-profit organizations so that I can choose which organization I want to assist.**

 **Acceptance Criteria**

 - I should see a list of 5 non-profit organizations with their names, brief descriptions and a picture or logo.

-## Components

-In NextJs, we use components because we don't want to write code twice.
-When we can reuse code, we will with components.

-## Joost

-## Sjoerd